Women's Hormonal Health

 SOME USEFUL JARGON TO KNOW -

-The most conclusive form of research available is a Systematic Review.
+The most conclusive form of research available is a Systematic Review or Meta-analysis.
 This reviews many Randomized Control Trials (RCT’s – subjects don't know which treatment they are getting) and takes into consideration how good the methodology of the studies are.
 A systematic review may say there isn't much proof if some studies aren't well conducted, don't contain a big enough sample size or if some study results contradict other study results - so finding systematic reviews 'proving' a finding can be challenging in all fields of science and there may well be positive evidence but just not enough.

 A NOTE ON CHINESE MEDICINE RESEARCH -